- Politics and Social Issues»

 Old Ragged Flag- says it all

-Is anybody right or wrong?
+Who's right or wrong?

 Our politicians struck a nerve in America and the divide has begun, but is anyone right about this issue?
 It truly just depends.
 There is no right and no wrong when it comes to feelings and emotions of the human race.
 Humans feel everything to their inner most core.